 Just like in real life, training is where you send your players when they don’t have a match and you want to build up their skills.
 Entering players in the Sorare training league will help to develop their XP, gradually helping to increase their bonus and making them more useful in the SO5 competitions.

 One tip – players gain more XP during training if they have a game on during that gameweek, or are in a team alongside players who have a game.
 If you build your teams to contain at least one or two players with a game, alongside NG players, they will build XP more quickly.
-As far as I’m aware, the captain choice makes no difference in your training team.

 The scoring matrix